Elvis10ten/notes/src/2025-1a-intro-algorithm.md

 ## Chapter 2: Getting Started
+> Objective: This chapter introduces the analysis of algorithms and algorithm design techniques like the
+> incremental method (using insertion sort) and design-and-conquer (using merge sort).

 ### Loop invariants
 A loop invariant is a property or condition that holds true before and after every iteration of a loop.
 It is a useful tool for understanding the correctness of an algorithm.